rHermes/adventofcode/README.md

 know that we have one of each digit on each line, this allows us to make many assumptions.

+#### 9

+Simple task, but I managed to get on the leaderboard for part two!
+I got the 100th spot, which is quite funny.
+I'm stoked to place either way :D

 ### 2020

 The first year I placed, just on a single task, and also the first year I had